-Monya Riachi (b.1990, Khenchara Lebanon) is an artist and architect.
+Monya Riachi is an artist working across sculpture and installation.

 Monya’s practice is multidisciplinary and centres matter as a site of meaning and embedded psychosocial archive.
-Working primarily in sculpture and installation, her artworks address how narratives can be shaped, altered and preserved through the migration of artefacts and histories.
+Her artworks address how narratives can be shaped, altered and preserved through the migration of artefacts and histories.
 Drawn to material at risk of loss or under threat, her approach is rooted in Karen Barad’s theory of agential realism, where matter is generative in bringing forth [new matter and] new worlds.
-Through her work, Monya weaves fiction and fact to confront the personal and political, proposing realities that hover between speculation and possibility.
+Through her work, Monya brings fiction alongside fact to propose realities that hover between speculation and possibility.

 Monya was part of the 3-person show Short Lapses, Long Rolls at Saltspace, Glasgow (2023), and has been selected for Encounters, Janine Rubeiz’s 30th Anniversary exhibition in Beirut (2023).
 Her 2022 installation The Revolution is Open was featured in The Herald and The Scotsman.
 She has recently completed a residency with Ashkal Alwan Beirut in 2022.